 My earliest memories are of dogs and horses.
 Immediately captivated as a boy, I since remain entranced by their being, and I have been privileged to work as a horseman and train dogs for much of my life.
-Along my thirty-five years I've had the pleasure of knowing these animals as friends, companions, students, allies, assistants, partners, protectors, healers, teachers, and guides.
-Learning to read these fellow creatures, to know their needs and motivations, and to partner with them is as miraculous and exciting to me today as upon first introductions.
+Along my thirty-five years I've had the pleasure of knowing dogs and horses as friends, companions, students, partners, protectors, healers, teachers, and guides.
+Learning to read these fellow creatures, to know their needs and motivations, and to partner with them is as miraculous and exciting to me today as upon first introductions many years ago.
 Living bound to their corporeal truth and according to survival wisdom etched over millions of years, these species have also provided me with unique insights into my own identity and purpose as an inhabitant of Earth.

 I consider both dogs and horses to serve as ambassadors for the broader animal world, together embodying the predator-prey dynamic that has persisted as an ecological cycle on Earth for many millions of years.
 The dog, evolved alongside humans from the pack-forming gray wolf, remains rooted as a carnivorous, cooperative-hunting, predator, amazingly adept in fulfilling an incredible array of contemporary humans' physical, societal, and emotional needs.
 The horse, evolved from a fox-sized, forest dwelling leaf browser, is now a swift and powerful, ruggedly built, grass-grazing, prey animal, which coincidentally happens to be a creature rideable and drivable by humans.
 But the true marvel of nature is that domestic horses and domestic dogs are essentially identical to their wild counterparts.
 Dogs can interbreed with wolves or coyotes to create fertile offspring.
 Meanwhile North America's mustangs are entirely descended from domestic horses.
 These species are playing two hands simultaneously in the game of future species survival in our rapidly changing Earth biosphere.
 I've found this tenuous divide between our domestic animal companions and their wild versions to be a fascinating source for learning what it means to be resilient and adaptable- in the evolutionary long-term, along the course of individual lifespan, and in our moment-to-moment existence.

 I followed the dog and the horse into their world.
-As a boy I went to work shoveling manure and wrangling beasts, eventually functioning as a respectable horseman and dog handler and communicating with some fluency among the animals.
-My work then evolved toward horse-integrated conservation land management as well as teaching dog handling and canine behavioral modification to urbanites.
-Networking between these two client pools, I've been able to facilitate unique, interactive adventures for people and their companion animals.
-It is a great privilege to witness strengthening of these relationships through outdoor adventure.
+What I mean is that as a boy I went to work shoveling manure and wrangling untamed beasts.
+Through a combination of determination and stubbornness I later began to function as a respectable horseman and dog handler and communicating with some fluency among these animals.
+My work then evolved toward horse-integrated conservation land management as well as teaching dog handling and canine behavioral awareness, adapting to the needs of both city-dwelling and farm-based dog owners.
+Networking between these two client pools, I've been able to facilitate unique, interactive adventures for people and their companion animals specific to their needs and experiences.
+As a trainer it has been a privilege to witness the strengthening of these relationships through outdoor adventure.
 Working immersed in nature beside another species demonstrates for me the value of diversity for nurturing resilience and adaptability.

 I am a creative being; I am a maker of tools.
 Leashes, lead ropes, and rope handling skills are crucial to animal handling work, wherein ropes serve as safety lines and as lines of communication.
 Species-specific equipment designs cater to important distinctions between dog handling and horse handling techniques, distinctions primarily determined by human-to-animal weight ratio.
 For instance, nearly all dog leash designs involve a hand loop for securely attaching oneself to the dog, while in horse handling it is always a mistake to loop one's hand in any rope that is attached to a horse.
 Thus, safety principles are often opposite between the two disciplines, and require different rope skills.
 However, through dedication to either handling discipline an elegant language can develop, often described as finesse- a high level of subtlety and sensitivity between animal and human which makes signaling through the rope at times imperceivable to the observer.
 In this realm high performance, work operation, and creative applications are made safe and possible.
 As my imagination has expanded I've discovered that even high-end existing equipment designs lack features to support my working style and applications.
 I need sensitive and durable, ultra-light and ultra-strong.
 Yet I found that available designs, splendid for one working scenario, lack the versatility to be the year-round, everyday, all-condition rope tools I envision.